One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Achievability

 then

-will be satisfied with $\hat{\sigma}_{X'Y'^{|\mathcal{L}||\mathcal{K}|}E}$ defined in (\ref{Evelearn}) and from the relation between purified distance and trace distance correctness of (\ref{s-Eve}) is guaranteed.
+is satisfied with $\hat{\sigma}_{X'Y'^{|\mathcal{L}||\mathcal{K}|}E}$ defined in (\ref{Evelearn}) and from the relation between purified distance and trace distance correctness of (\ref{s-Eve}) is guaranteed.
 Note also that $P(\sigma_{E}^{x,m}, \tilde{\sigma}_{E}^{x,m})\leq P(\sigma_{YE}^{x,m}, \tilde{\sigma}_{YE}^{x,m})\leq \sqrt{\epsilon'}-\delta'$.
 So far, we have shown the correctness of two separate criteria for the assisted code.
-For our purposes here we would like to have a single privacy condition for the private message encompassing both conditions discussed lately, and so in the following, we try to merge two conditions and deal with a single \textit{privacy error}.
-The thing is that we can simply put the conditions derived so far together to get the merged criteria.
-However, our aim is to show that the merged criteria holds for unassisted code.
-We show the correctness of the merged privacy criterion in a somehow roundabout way though.
-We will see that single criterion will be beneficial once we aim to derandomize the code and upon derandomization, the requirements set out in the definition of the unassisted code will be fulfilled.
+For our purposes here we would like to have a single condition for the private message encompassing both conditions discussed lately and so in the following, by sticking to the reciepe set out by \cite{Wil17}, we try to merge two conditions and deal with a single \textit{privacy error}.
+We see that the single criterion will be beneficial once we derandomize the code and upon derandomization, the requirements set out in the definition of the unassisted code will be fulfilled.

 We saw that the average error probability is equal to the individual error probabilities:

 We continue by expanding $\sigma_{XY^{\otimes|\mathcal{L}||\mathcal{K}|}B}^{m,(\ell,k)}=\sum_{x}p_{X}(x)|x\rangle\langle x|_{X}\otimes\sigma_{Y^{\otimes|\mathcal{L}||\mathcal{K}|}B}^{x,m,(\ell,k)}$ as in equation (\ref{scdstate}).